HarperDB/documentation/docs/developers/operations-api/users-and-roles.md

 ---

 ## Alter Role
 Modifies an existing role with the specified permissions. updates permissions from an existing role.
-Learn more about HarperDB roles here: [https://harperdb.io/docs/security/users-roles/](https://harperdb.io/docs/security/users-roles/).
+[Learn more about HarperDB roles here.](../security/users-and-roles.md)

 _Operation is restricted to super_user roles only_